Green Township, Scioto County, Ohio: Geography

 Greenup County, Kentucky lies across the Ohio River to the west.

 No municipalities are located in Green Township, although the census-designated place of Franklin Furnace lies in the northeastern part of the township, and the unincorporated community of Haverhill lies in the south of the township.
 Both of these communities are Ohio River towns.

 Name and history

 Named after Griffin Green, a land agent, it is one of sixteen Green Townships statewide.

 Origins of Green Township date to between 1803 and 1811.
 The community of Haverhill was settled as early as 1797.
 The Powellsville community dates to July 31, 1846.

+Green Township comprises most of the land that was the French Grant that was paid out by Congress in 1785 to French colonists were defrauded by the Scioto Company.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.